Next Discussion

 Ferraris for all: is economic growth such a good thing?

-Daniel Ben-Ami will introduce a discussion about the scope for and limits to economic development in the developed and developing world.
+Daniel Ben-Ami and Clive George will introduce a discussion about the scope for and limits to economic development in the developed and developing world.

 Ferraris for AllDaniel Ben-AmiIs economic growth such a good thing?
 Until the 1970s few would have even thought of asking this question.
 Yet today the West is often seen as guilty of overconsumption, while the rapid growth of developing countries such as China and India is seen by many in a highly negative light.